Our Circle Continues

 - Regular updates of Museum programs and events

-- Recognition on the Cindy Walker Society donor wall, coming in 2017
+- Recognition on the Cindy Walker Society donor wall

 - Recognition in the annual report